bennorth/phased-flashing-lights/web/index.md

 ## Hardware realisation

-All well and good but want actual real flashing lights.
+This is all well and good, but I really wanted actual physical flashing lights.

+I built a display using four 8×8 LED matrices, glued together and then driven in a pixel-doubled way to keep the 8×8 resolution.
+I made the frame out of some mahogany (I think), which was going to be thrown out.
+The whole thing is held together with quite a lot of hot glue.

-Bresenham-like algorithm to work in integers throughout.
-(Did same for JS running demos on this page.)
-Pico.
-C++.
-Pixel-doubled (in software) 8×8 LED matrix.
-Wooden frame.
+Controlling it is a Raspberry Pi Pico.
+The software is in C++, and updates the display at about 100Hz, using a Bresenham-like algorithm to work in integers throughout.
+(The same idea is used for the JavaScript running the demos on this page.)

 PHOTOS of front and back.